The mr_pivw function implements the penalized inverse-variance weighted (pIVW) method.

 The penalty parameter in the pIVW estimator.
 It plays a role in the bias-variance trade-off of the estimator.
 It is recommended to choose

-to achieve the smallest bias and valid inference.
-By default,lambda=1
+lambda=1to achieve the smallest bias and valid inference.
+By default,lambda=1.- over.dispersion

 Should the method consider overdispersion (balanced horizontal pleiotropy)?
 Default is TRUE.